vijay8564/CKA-PRACTICE/ETCD/Readme.md

     * `Secrets and ConfigMaps`: Sensitive information and application settings.
     * `Resource Quotas and Policies`: Limits and rules for cluster operations.
 * If etcd fails or becomes corrupted, the Kubernetes cluster cannot function properly because the control plane relies on it for all operations.

+## 🔹 How Kubernetes Uses etcd:

+    * `*kube-apiserver*` reads from and writes to etcd to handle cluster requests.
+    * `*kube-controller-manager*` watches etcd for changes and maintains the desired state of the cluster.
+    * `*kube-scheduler*` reads from etcd to determine where to schedule pods.